Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share positive health tips.

 I categorize ground flaxseed or flaxseed meal as a superfood powder because of all the health benefits.
-I baked with flaxseed meal as an egg substitute and still do.
+I baked with a flaxseed meal as an egg substitute and still do.
 I ran out of the seeds and went to the natural food store to replenish my supply.
-To my bewilderment, I located the ground flaxseed in the health and vitamin section, not the baking section.
+I located the ground flaxseed in the health and vitamin section to my bewilderment, not the baking section.

-Studies show the seeds prevent breast cancer because of lignans.
+Studies show that seeds prevent breast cancer because of lignans.
 These nutrients prevent the advancement of breast cancer.
-The studies report the fact that lignans support fertility and maintain menstrual regularity and ovulation.
+The studies report that lignans support fertility and maintain menstrual regularity and ovulation.
 Other reports state women who consume ground flaxseed complain less about hormone levels relating to hot flashes, headaches, mood swings, and sleeplessness.

 11. Ola Loa Vitamins Drink Mix

-I discovered Ola Loa energy powder at the local health food story by accident.
+I accidentally discovered Ola Loa energy powder at the local health food store.
 My daughter is a dancer, singer, and actress.
 She was performing in a play while rehearsing another show.
-At the same time, she worked part-time and went to college full time.
+At the same time, she worked part-time and went to college full-time.

 She needed to keep her energy level up without drinking a lot of coffee or tea.
 Ola Loa turned out to be the solution to keep her functioning at optimum levels.

-I started taking it as well and find it keeps my energy levels up at an even keel - no energy spurts and crashes.
+I started taking it and found it keeps my energy levels up at an even keel - no energy spurts and crashes.
 The packets contain very little sugar.

-Methylation is a primary trait of adaptation to the constantly changing aspect of the physical and chemical states of life.
+Methylation is a primary trait of adaptation to the constantly changing aspect of life's physical and chemical states.
 It regulates cell energy, immunity, and healing based on the body's genetics.
 I included a video that explains all the chemical aspects of this superfood.

-The packs come in a box of 30 or purchase individual packs to see if you like it.
+The packs come in a box of 30 or purchase individual packets to see if you like them.

 12. Ginger Root